diodesign/diosix/docs/run.md

 ### Install QEMU

-If you haven't already installed a 64-bit RISC-V QEMU emulator on your host system, you must do so before running Diosix in emulation.
+If you haven't already installed a 64-bit RISC-V QEMU emulator on your build machine, you must do so before running Diosix in emulation.

 The following commands install QEMU on Debian or Ubuntu systems: